weilonge/fathom/README.md

 var knowledgebase = titleFinder.score(jsdom.jsdom("<html><head>...</html>"));
 ```

 Finally, "yank" out interesting nodes based on their flavors and scores.
 For example, we might look for the highest-scoring node of a given flavor, or we might look for a cluster of high-scoring nodes near each other.

-The yank phase has yet to be implemented.
+## More Examples

+Our docs are a little sparse so far, but [our tests](https://github.com/mozilla/fathom/tree/master/test) might help you in the meantime.